These requirements & recommendations are here to deliver a consistent, high quality, and vetted route that riders can trust.

 Your ambassador profile will be prominently displayed on every ambassador route you submit, automatically.
 Here you will have an opportunity to include your logo, contact info, website links, and any details to help riders understand more about your area, your business, or your organization.

 Creating top-notch ambassador routes requires broad experience with our route planning tools.
 Some of the tools we're asking you to use will be new even to the most experienced users.
 Please take the time to review this page, along with the referenced help pages.
-If you have any comments or questions, please reach out to Kevin Prentice: firstname.lastname@example.org
+If you have any comments or questions, please contact us: firstname.lastname@example.org